In this blog series I share my experiences with the Middle Eastern countries that I visited. In this episode: the Kingdom of Saudi Arabia (KSA).

 - The Middle East is part of the continent Asia.

-If I ever get the chance to go back to Saudi Arabia:
+If I ever go back to Saudi Arabia:

 - I would like to visit the Ruins of Diriyah, Madain Saleh and the city Jeddah.
 I heard this city, located just one hour west of Mecca, is more liberal with regards to clothing and such.
 Curious to see how it is there.
 Ethiopian Airlines uses Jeddah as a hub to Addis Ababa by the way.